Ford-Cosworth HB engine: Factory and customer engines

-The coexistence of Benetton's factory HBs and customer HBs existed until 1993.
-It was only broken up in 1993 by the McLaren customer team, which emphatically demanded that equivalent engines be supplied and was able to enforce this from the middle of the season.
-By 1994 at the latest, however, the HB was meaningless.
-Only small, economically weak teams that had no access to factory engines used it for lack of alternatives.
-The HB had become the "motor of the poor."

 Ford and Cosworth recognized early on that the DFR could not compete permanently with the new ten and twelve-cylinder engines from Ferrari, Honda, or Renault.
 Therefore, at the beginning of 1988, the decision was made to develop a completely new naturally aspirated engine.
 After defining the concept, the first drawings of the engine known as HB were made in May 1988, in December 1988 the first blocks ran on the test bench, and at the French Grand Prix in July 1989 the HB went into racing.